AvdeepKaur/bostonhacks/README.md

 > All code and graphics created by our team <3

 ## Description of current state of game
 A modern, mesmerizing, and meowtastic game.
-All of our musician cats, Robin, Sunny, and Tory, have lost their insturments!
+All of our musician cats, Robin, Sunny, and Tory, have lost their instruments!
 Help get them back before their debut performance!
 We are counting on you :3c

-INSERTCATSNAME will run around, avoiding obstucles, and finding their insturments.
+INSERTCATSNAME will run around, avoiding obstacles, and finding their instruments.
 Don't worry if you loss a life when you collide into a vase, cat, or bookshelf (cats have 3 lives... wait...).
-If you miss an insturment, I hope you feel guilty, terrible in fact!!!
+If you miss an instrument, I hope you feel guilty, terrible in fact!!!
 (Just kidding, enjoy the game, enjoy the process, enjoy the ending)

 Commands: